A painting of a ship with a black hull and white superstructure. The funnel is white, green, red, and black,

 The Antonia Graza has been an obsession of mine for years.
 Her disappearance is a haunting story and it’s hard to believe that such an event ever happened.
 In fact, it didn’t.
 This whole story has been inspired by the 2002 horror film Ghost Ship starring Julianna Margulies, Gabriel Byrne, and Emily Browning.
 Happy April Fools’ Day!

 All photographs are screenshots from the movie or production photos that have been edited for a vintage look.
-The Antonia Graza painting comes from an anonymous member of the Ghost Ship production team (Mario Russo is the Italian equivalent of John Doe in the US and UK).
+The Antonia Graza painting comes from an anonymous member of the Ghost Ship production team (Giacomo Miglio is the name that appears on the movie prop).
 The Italian Line posters are also edited as well; they’re my first foray into Photoshop in years.

 I had a lot of fun working on this (if you couldn’t tell).
 Ghost Ship is one of my favorite horror movies and I’ve had this idea for a long time.
 Many thanks to my wife, Teresa, for encouraging me to write this.
 Her cackling while reading the final draft was very rewarding!